RTBHOUSE/techblog/_posts/2017-05-31-bigdatatech.markdown

 layout: post
 title:  "Big Data Technology Summit"
 date:   2017-05-31 14:05:00 +0200
+author: Bartłomiej Romański <bartlomiej.romanski@rtbhouse.com>
+image: "img/home-bg.jpg"

 subtitle:    "Real-Time Data Processing at RTB House – Architecture & Lessons Learned"
-author: Bartłomiej Romański <bartlomiej.romanski@rtbhouse.com>
-image: "img/deeplearning-bg.jpg"
+description: "Real-Time Data Processing at RTB House – Architecture & Lessons Learned"
+excerpt:     "Real-Time Data Processing at RTB House – Architecture & Lessons Learned"
 ---

 During this year <a href="http://bigdatatechwarsaw.eu/agenda-2017/">Big Data Technology Summit</a> our colleague, Bartek Łoś we'll be presenting high-level summary of our real-time data processing architecture.
 Come and see how it was evolving, how it looks like now and what are our plan for the future!